Hybrid IT

 14 June 2022

-For many organisations, IT security can be intimidating and figuring out where to begin, what level of security will be required and what exactly needs securing, can be overwhelming.
+For many organisations, IT security can be intimidating.
+Figuring out where to begin, what level of protection will be required, and what exactly needs to be secured can be overwhelming.

-At Redpalm, the first and the most important step we’d suggest is to perform a thorough IT risk assessment.
+The first and most important step we’d suggest is to perform a thorough IT risk assessment.

 To help you get started, we’ve created a simple IT security risk assessment checklist.
 We’ve also mentioned what this checklist aims to help you with.